Need Help?

 If the Rescuezilla USB stick fails to boot to the desktop, try instead choosing the 'Graphical Fallback Mode' item from the boot menu (after selecting a language).

 Graphical Fallback Mode at least provides a low-resolution Rescuezilla environment on systems where the graphics drivers may not be available.
-Another alternative is to try the Rescuezilla v2.4.2 version based on either the Ubuntu 22.10 (Kinetic) or the Ubuntu 20.04 (Focal) operating system which may be able to boot more reliably than the default Ubuntu 22.04 (Jammy) version.
+Another alternative is to try the Rescuezilla v2.5.1 version based on other Ubuntu variants rather than the default Ubuntu 24.04 (Noble) version.
 You can find this download at the bottom of the GitHub release page under the 'Assets' section.

 Q: Does Rescuezilla support restoring and cloning to smaller disk?
 Eg, 1000GB HDD to 500GB SSD